 Each site provides the convenience of being close to the park facilities and amenities.

-Urunga camping ground also has a kid’s playground, a spacious a camp kitchen and BBQ area for some socialising and evening drinks and nibbles.
+Urunga camping ground also has a kid’s playground, a spacious a camp kitchen and BBQ area.

 If it rains, not to worry, as there’s also indoor dining tables and a huge kitchen with fridges.
 There’s also ample seating to watch the large-screen TV if you fancy checking in on your fave sporting match.

 Urunga camping sites even have access to a dog bath so that Fido doesn’t bring the outside in!
-And for fishing enthusiasts, there is a fish cleaning area so you can sort out your catch before cooking up a storm in the camp kitchen or on a BBQ.
+And for fishing enthusiasts, there is a fish cleaning area so you can sort out your catch.

-Stepping out the front of Reflections Urunga Holiday and Caravan Park, you’re only a short stroll from the calm waters of Urunga Lagoon and the Urunga Lido.
-Here, kids can wade, swim, and discover thousands of tiny soldier crabs on the tidal flats, while the foreshore offers BBQs, a children’s playground, and bathroom facilities — perfect for family picnics and playtime.
-From the lagoon, you can also embark on the highlight of Urunga: the famous 3.4 km Urunga Boardwalk.
-Wheelchair and pram-friendly, with rest stops along the way, the boardwalk winds through rivers and mangroves before reaching the Pacific Ocean.
-Along the way, you’ll be treated to sweeping views and may even spot dolphins, rays, or birdlife, making it an experience for all ages and fitness levels.
+Stepping out from Reflections Urunga Holiday and Caravan Park, you’re only a short stroll from the calm waters of Urunga Lagoon and the Urunga Lido.
+Kids can wade, swim and search for soldier crabs on the tidal flats, while the foreshore offers BBQs, a playground and bathroom facilities for relaxed family time.
+From here, wander onto the iconic 3.4 km Urunga Boardwalk—wheelchair and pram-friendly, with sweeping river, mangrove and ocean views.

 Book your Reflections Urunga camping holiday today and discover a riverside escape where every step brings you closer to nature and every moment feels like paradise.